samuelkerstell/portfolio-project-1/README.md

 * ### Music Gallery
   * Displays playable music with a music player.
+  * This is valuable for a user that is searching for new music.

 * ### About Us
   * The About Us section tells the user what the site offers.